Ship prompts and Agent Skillsthat hold up in production.

 - BYOK: bring an Anthropic, OpenAI, or Google key

-For the prompt engineer who is shipping.
+For the prompt engineer who is shipping prompts and skills.

 - Unlimited AI calls on your keys

-- Full version history
+- Full prompt + skill version history

 - Every in-editor AI action

-- Public API and TypeScript SDK
+- Public REST API + TypeScript SDK (prompts + skills)

 - Single seat

-For teams reviewing prompts like code.
+For teams reviewing prompts and skills like code.

 - Everything in Solo

-- Shared org library
+- Shared org library for prompts + skills

 - Owner, admin, member roles

-- Team evaluation suites
+- Shared evaluation suites across the team

 - Invitations and seat management